 For more price cutting tips, try these 10 ways to reduce your car insurance bill.

-There are several things you can do to get cheaper cover.
-Try these 10 easy ways to cut your car insurance costs.
+There are several you can do to get your car insurance costs down:

-Paying annually in one go will usually work out cheaper because if you pay monthly you will be charged interest of up to 30%.
+Paying annually in one go will usually work out cheaper because if you pay monthly you can be charged interest of up to 30%.

+If you are taking out specialist car insurance you might want to compare the extras you get as standard.
 Check what comes as standard with your policy before you add extras like breakdown cover.
-Here is how to work out which extras you might need.